HaslRepos/nd00333_AZMLND_C2/README.md

 The best model (with regard to accuracy) was a **Voting Ensemble** model with an accuracy of **0.91866**.

-AutoML provides comprehensive metrics on the model for further analysis
+AutoML provides comprehensive metrics on the model for further analysis.

 ![Best model metrics](images/10-best-model-metrics.png)

 ### Deploy the best model

+Once the best model is identified, we want to use it to predict whether the client subscribed a term deposit based on various input parameters.
+Next step is therefore to deploy the model in Azure which allows interaction with the model via standardized HTTP APIs.
+We want to deploy the model on *Azure Container Instance (ACI)* with *Authentication* enabled.

 ![Deploy best model](images/11-best-model-deploy.png)

 ![Best model deployed](images/12-best-model-deployed.png)